-Scroll to peruse all the Popular Literature Committee’s “Tattoo Tuesday” posts for the months of April and May, 2022.
+Scroll to peruse all the Popular Literature Committee’s “Tattoo Tuesday” posts for the summer.

 (TW: This book contains references to Sexual Assault, Child Abuse and Violence).
 This #tattootuesday recommendation was submitted by @julno12 and designed by (IG:@leahdavinci).
 Roses often symbolize love and beauty in literature, but what results when that beauty is kept from the world.
 “The Butterfly Garden” tells of a beautiful escape, where young, kidnapped women are tattooed and held against their will.
 This horror/thriller has components like novels “The Handmaid’s Tale” and “The Maze Runner”, while being told through the lens of an FBI investigation.